 Now for the flower.
 With the green icing, I made the flower on the cookie using the circle as a guide.
 For this tutorial, I did it as a RI Transfer because I forgot to take pictures when I made the cookies.
 Sorry about that!

-- I used a #2 piping tip.
-I started at the top edge of the petal and squeezed a drop of icing.
-I eased up on the pressure as I moved toward the center of the flower.
+- I used a #2 piping tip and I started at the top edge of the petal and squeezed a drop of icing.
+Then, I eased up on the pressure as I moved toward the center of the flower.
 Continue until the first layer is complete.
 I left space between each petal.
 Let it dry for a few minutes before you do the second layer.

 - Repeat the first layer but start about 1/4 of the way down the petals.
 Let it dry before you move to the next layer.

 - Repeat for the third layer and add a Blue Candy Bead.